The Main Library will not open until 8:30 am on Friday, June 30 because we will be holding a secure-in-place drill.

 Main Library Instruction Rooms (Beaumont West, Reference, Red Cedar West, REAL):

 The instruction rooms in the Main Library are intended for the primary use by librarians and other library staff to teach classes related to the primary mission and goals of the Libraries.
-Faculty interested in having their classes meet in the Main Library for purposes of instruction should contact their subject liaison or the Information Literacy unit to discuss how instruction in the Main Library can help integrate information literacy and research instruction into their course.
+Faculty interested in having their classes meet in the Main Library for purposes of instruction should contact their subject liaison or the Teaching & Learning unit to discuss how instruction in the Main Library can help integrate information literacy and research instruction into their course.
 Librarians can suggest a variety of ways to construct a session that will meet your goals.
 Instruction rooms are heavily used across the course of each semester, so faculty are encouraged to contact their librarian early in the semester in order to secure a date.

 When the Beaumont West and Red Cedar West classrooms (2 West) are not being used for instruction, they are available for individual student or small group use on a first-come, first-served basis as computer lab spaces.